Talabat

 Healthy Mode is designed as an optional layer that users can turn on if they want more clarity.
 When enabled, it uses the user’s health profile to surface relevant insights while browsing menus.

-One important decision was to avoid heavy nutrition scoring or calorie tracking.
-While useful for some users, these features require more explanation and can increase cognitive load.
+One important decision was to avoid heavy medical jargons.
+While useful for some users, these require more explanation and can increase cognitive load.

-One important decision was to avoid heavy nutrition scoring or calorie tracking.
-While useful for some users, these features require more explanation and can increase cognitive load.
+One important decision was to avoid heavy medical jargons.
+While useful for some users, these require more explanation and can increase cognitive load.

 Focusing on relevance to the user’s own needs felt more appropriate for a fast, everyday ordering context.